AdobeDocs/platform-learn.en/help/data-collection/web-sdk/consent/tutorial.md

 #### Add a rule event

-Select the Rules section in your Platform tags property, then on the blue Add Rule button.
+Select the Rules section in your Platform tag property, then on the blue Add Rule button.
 Let's name the rule setConsent – IAB and select Add under Events.
 Let's name this event tcfapi addEventListener and select Open Editor to open the custom code editor.

 Copy and paste the following code into your editor window: